telerik/xaml-docs/controls/raddiagram/extensions/diagramribbon/diagramribbon_overview.md

 #### __Figure 2: Add new tab__
 ![Diagram Ribbon Overview New Tab](images/RadDiagram_DiagramRibbon_Overview_NewTab.png)

-### Add new RadRibbonGroup
+### Add New RadRibbonGroup

-To add a new group to __Home__ tab for example first we will create new __RadRibbonGroup__ and add a RadRibbonButton to that group.
-Then we need to specify to which tab we want to add the group.
-To do that we can set the __DiagramRibbonExtensions.RibbonTabHeader__ attached property.
-The last step is to add our new group to the __AdditionalGroups__ collection.
+To add a new group to __Home__ tab for example first you can create a new __RadRibbonGroup__ and add a RadRibbonButton to that group.
+Then you need to specify to which tab you want to add the group.
+To do that you can set the __DiagramRibbonExtensions.RibbonTabHeader__ attached property.
+The last step is to add the new group to the __AdditionalGroups__ collection.

 #### __[XAML] Example 2: Add RadRibbonGroup in XAML__
 {{region raddiagram-extensions-diagramribbon-overview-1}}